Cebelle1/SC1015Project/README.md

 - TensorFlow Keras

 # Dataset
-The dataset we used is obtained from Kaggle: https://www.kaggle.com/datasets/johnflag/jb-link-telco-customer-churn , saved as "telco_churn.csv" in this Repo
+The dataset we used is obtained from Kaggle: https://www.kaggle.com/datasets/johnflag/jb-link-telco-customer-churn , saved as "telco_churn_data.csv" in this Repo